Samsung Galaxy A35 5G vs ASUS ROG Phone 8 Pro

 Who should buy each?

-Choose the Samsung Galaxy A35 5G if: you want excellent software support with 4 years of updates, you prefer a vibrant Super AMOLED display, or you're looking to save money without sacrificing too much performance.
+Choose the Samsung Galaxy A35 5G if: you want excellent software support with 4 OS updates, prefer a lighter phone at 7.37oz, or are looking to save money without sacrificing display quality.

 Conclusion